ASN 3006 "HONORS INTRODUCTION TO ASIAN STUDIES"

 The course is appropriate for those who have never studied the topic before, as well as those who would like to specialize in the region.

-The ASN 3006 listing of the course is an honors version that fulfills Honors College core course HUM-B, and GC-B requirements, as well as an area studies course for Anthropology and International Studies concentrations.
-It can also be used to count towards the FAU certificate in Asian Studies.
+ASN 3006 fulfills Honors College distribution electives, as well as an area studies course for Anthropology and International Studies concentrations.
+It can be used to count towards the FAU certificate in Asian Studies.
+It can also fulfill an anthropology major or minor requirement for an upper division course in socio-cultural anthropology.

 COURSE STRUCTURE AND CONTENTS